Shreyescodes/Feedback/README.md

 ## License

-This project is licensed under [insert license, e.g. MIT License].
+This project is licensed under MIT